Skip to content

 Full Example

-All Kubernetes manifests described below are available in the production-ready/k8s directory.
+Kubernetes manifests for a multi-service deployment are available in the car-sharing/k8s directory.

 Architecture Overview